scotthlee/tars/README.md

 ## Deployment Options
 ### Local Machine
-To run the app locally, you'll need to be using a CDC-issued computer that's connected to the CDC network, either directly by being on campus, or indirectly over ZScaler.
+To run the app locally, you'll need to be using a computer with access to the Azure OpenAI API.
 If that's you, then you can follow these steps to get up and running:

 1. Clone or download this repo.
 2. Install the required dependencies (these are listed in requirements.txt).
 3. Open a command prompt (Windows) or terminal (Linux).
 4. Navigate to the repo folder.
-5. Launch the app by entering `streamlit run Embeddings.py` in the command prompt or terminal.
+5. Launch the app by entering `streamlit run Embedding_Projector.py` in the command prompt or terminal.

 ### Posit Connect
 There are a number of ways to [deploy Streamlit apps](https://docs.posit.co/connect/user/streamlit/) on Posit Connect.
 The command-line deployment is an easy option, which you can do by following these steps: